 One of the easiest ways to do that, by the way, is to be in a little Bible study with them, and when you come to those words born again, just ask them to talk to you.
 It is a Bible study, after all.
 Ask, “What do you think that means?
 How do you experience that?”
 Maybe they will say, “I don’t.”
 Then you can get to the root of the matter.

 7. Express your concern.

-And of course, at some point you lay out the heart of the gospel, making sure that they got it right and don’t have some moralism replacing the gospel that they might have missed.
-And you do it with a view to the seriousness of sin and the necessity, the miracle, of the new birth so that they know this is outside of their reach.
+Of course, at some point you lay out the heart of the gospel, making sure that they have it right and don’t have some moralism replacing the gospel, which they might have missed.
+You do it with a view to the seriousness of sin and the necessity, the miracle, of the new birth so that they know it is outside of their reach.
 This is a miracle that has to happen to them.

-What our churches need — this is kind of a summary of all of this — what our churches need is old fashioned, heaven-sent revival that is a great Spirit-given awakening where hundreds and hundreds of nominal people are awakened to the seriousness of sin and the preciousness of Christ.
+What our churches need is old-fashioned, heaven-sent revival — that is, a great Spirit-given awakening, where hundreds and hundreds of nominal people are awakened to the seriousness of sin and the preciousness of Christ.
 That is what we pray for.